phetsims/aqua/doc/continuous-testing-management.md

 # Chrome processes

 To test in-browser things (like fuzzing sims or unit tests), the server provides a page at https://bayes.colorado.edu/continuous-testing/aqua/html/continuous-loop.html that will continuously request tests from the server, run them, and report back results in a loop.
 It should still work while the server is down, and will "reconnect" once the server comes back up.
+It takes a query parameter `id` that will be shown with the testing results.

 Since we still don't have actual devices set up and running tests, we have a semi-sufficient solution of running headless Chrome processes server-side.
 I'll typically run 9 processes or so (running too much more actually taxes things too much, and can cause "failed to load in time" errors and such).